dseixas/MoodleUpdateTool/README.md

 # MoodleUpdateTool
-Moodle update tool simplifies the update of the moodle version so it's simpler and faster to do.
+MoodleUpdateTool simplifies the update of the moodle version of your choice, so it's simpler and faster to do.

-MoodleUpdateTool is a fairly simple script that updates moodle to a superior version selected by the user.
+MoodleUpdateTool is a fairly simple script that upgrades moodle to a superior version, selected by the user.
 This scripts automates several steps defined in https://docs.moodle.org/311/en/Upgrading

 **NOTICE**

-1. This script has been tested in ubuntu systems so far.
+1. This script has been tested in ubuntu systems, so far.
 1. This script works in EN and ES hostings, other languages may need tinkering with it.

 ## WHAT THIS IS  FOR